Building type-safe Express APIs without boilerplate

 I have tried to keep it simple.

-It’s patchwork to add user
+It’s patchwork to add user property to Request interface globally.

 Types are not inferred by typescript, middlewares and request handlers act independently,